 Firefly Watch combines an annual summer evening ritual with scientific research.

 Boston's Museum of Science has teamed up with researchers from Tufts University and Fitchburg State College to track the fate of these amazing insects.
-With your help, we hope to learn about the geographic distribution of fireflies and their activity during the summer season.
-Fireflies also may be affected by human-made light and pesticides in lawns, so we hope to also learn more about those effects.
+With your help, we will monitor population numbers of fireflies and determine what might be affecting their numbers.
+Participating in this project is also a wonderful way to learn more about these most enchanting and fascinating creatures.

 It's easy to participate in Firefly Watch.
-Basically, we want to know if you have fireflies in your backyard this summer (or in a nearby field if you don't have a backyard).
-Even if you don't see fireflies, your data is valuable.
+Basically, we want to know if you have fireflies in your backyard (or in a nearby field if you don't have a backyard) and how their numbers are changing over time.